-When using Samsung's embedded voicemail system, keyset and OfficeServ Softphone users can record their telephone conversations in their personal mailbox for playback or e-mail later.
-Voicemail license key is required for call recording.
+When using Samsung's proprietary voice mail systems, keyset and OfficeServ Softphone users can record their telephone conversations in their personal mailbox for playback or e-mail later.

 CALL WAITING/CAMP-ON

 Busy stations are notified that a call is waiting (camped-on) when they receive a tone.
 The tone is repeated at a programmable interval.
 Digital keysets receive an off-hook ring signal through the speaker while single line stations and IP keysets receive a tone in the earpiece of the handset.
 The volume of the camp-on tone can be set by the station user.
 Camped-on calls follow Forward No Answer if a Forward No Answer destination has been set.